zhong-j-yu/rekex/doc/RegExp.md

 representation, which is an alphabet soup obfuscating the internal structure.
 It is also quite difficult to compose a complex regex by hand.

-The *RegExp* library solves this problem by providing factory methods like `seq(...), alt(...)` to construct regular expressions as trees of subexpressions.
+The [RegExp library](../rekex-regexp) solves this problem by providing factory methods like `seq(e1, e2), alt(e1, e2)` etc.
+to create and transform regular expressions as data structures.
-The construction code will be long and wordy, by design, so that the structure is understandable at first glance.
+The construction code will be long and wordy, by design, so that the structures can be understood at first glance.

-For example, we want a regex to match time format `HH:MM:SS`, optionally with `.mmm` for milliseconds.
+For example, we want a regular expression to match time format `HH:MM:SS`, optionally with `.mmm` for milliseconds.

         var digit = range('0', '9');   // 0-9